DreamingRaven/nemesyst/docs/source/docker.rst

 Docker Usage (Linux)
 ********************

-While docker is very portable to most platforms, we do not maintain any Microsoft Windows or Mac systems, thus we cannot presume to give sound Docker usage on these other platforms.
-However the usage should largely remain the same, but presumably without the need for privilege escalation using sudo.
+While docker is very portable to most platforms, we do not maintain any non-x86_64, Microsoft Windows or Mac systems, thus we cannot presume to give sound Docker usage on these other platforms.
+However the usage should largely remain the same, but presumably without the need for privilege escalation using sudo for Win and Mac.

+Using docker usualy revolves around only two steps building the image you would like to use, and then using it either interactiveley or by issuing explicit commands to be executed.
+First however we should briefly mention the two most important files related to this a .dockerignore file, and a |dockerfile|_ .

 |dockerfile|_
 +++++++++++++